soriful2/first/README.md

 # first
 will try in git bash
-this is the first time edit
+hellow world
+iam changing this using git brash. this change is after stage state